Best For

 Motion Transfer Test

-The Happsy mattress has an extremely high level of motion transfer.
+The Happsy mattress has a very high level of motion transfer.
 In our tests, we measured a total acceleration range of 15.91 m/s².

 This is significantly higher motion than we see on average.
 Based on all of our tests to date, we have measured an average motion transfer rate of 6.90 m/s².